adithya-ananth/Star-Pattern-Recognition/README.md

 ## Executed Code
 The folder 'Extracting Coordinates' contains the code for processing the neat night sky images to get a clear binary image where stars are clearly visible.
 Any other pixels are nullified.
 The code is available in the file 'star_processing.py'.
 The code is written in Python and uses torchv, numpy and pillow libraries.
 The code is executed in Jupyter Notebook.

+The code for extracting the coordinates is present here: [Constellation_Coordinates.py](https://colab.research.google.com/drive/11E-gpTeyI1Jm2BPf-n-pI-1YvP2SxBQG?usp=sharing)
+    The link for the dataset of coordinates of the stars in the 88 constellations is present here: [Constellation_Coordinates](https://drive.google.com/drive/folders/1ozhX8YHyqRBWTqofdgujxbHtCg_-sAxY)
 Other four folders inside 'Extracting Coordinates' are the images from different sources for testing the code.
 The images are named as 'image1.jpg', 'image2.jpg', 'image3.jpg', etc.

 Sample Case: